aassxun/Understanding-Vision-Tasks/README.md

 #### Evaluation Environment
 Additional environment for [ControlNet++](https://github.com/liming-ai/ControlNet_Plus_Plus) is required for the evaluation stage.
 #### Evaluation Data and stage
 We provide json for evalution data in 'Evaluation_Data_JSON'.
 Then you have to follow these json files to generate images and evaluate them respectively.
+You can also use instructions in the paper (cf. Appendix A) to generate your own data for evalution.

 ### Samples for Zero-shot Capabilities on Vision Tasks (Relatively Simple Samples)